 Attorney for 3rd Degree Assault Charge in Colorado

 If you’ve been arrested or charged with Assault in the Third Degree in Colorado, the first thing to do is consult an aggressive defense lawyer.
 Next, don’t speak to police or investigators.
 If they contact you, let us know and we’ll do the talking.
-We have the ability to put our 40+ years of combined courtroom experience to work for you.
+We have the ability to put our decades of combined courtroom experience to work for you.
 Ensuring that all evidence is accurately and properly evaluated, we can from a defense on your behalf that is crafted with your best outcome in mind.

 Photo Credit: Pixabay – Anemone123